-- 1. Use the Windows Services tool to stop Websense RADIUS Agent. - 2.
-Navigate to the Websense bin directory (C:\Program Files (x86)\Websense\Web Security\bin, by default) and open the wsradius.ini file in a text editor. - 3.
+- 1. Use the Windows Services tool or /opt/Websense/WebsenseDaemonControl command to stop Websense RADIUS Agent. - 2.
+Navigate to the Websense bin directory (C:\Program Files\Websense\Web Security\bin or /opt/Websense/bin/, by default) and open the wsradius.ini file in a text editor. - 3.
 Add or modify parameters and values in the file, as needed (see RADIUS Agent initialization parameters, page 11). - 4.
 When you are finished, save and close the INI file. - 5.
 Start RADIUS Agent.